Gor154/COSC310_IndividualProject/README.md

 - Nova is somewhat limited to the predefined questions and responses in the corpus.txt.
 The corpus.txt will have to be expanded to allow Nova to answer more questions.
   - `Input: what is a megabyte?`
   - `Nova: I do not understand your question`
+- Only English language Wikipedia is supported, so queries Nova doesn't understand in any language other than English will return the query from English Wikipedia

 # New Features